user

 Posted on November 28th, 2025.

-Inedo’s newest whitepaper, “Migrating from Sonatype to ProGet“ releases this month, available both as a free PDF eBook, or as a series of articles on our blog.
+Inedo’s newest whitepaper, “Migrating from Sonatype to ProGet,” releases this month and is available online.
 Migrating from Sonatype Nexus to ProGet is more than just copying your packages over.
-Nexus spreads its features across different products—Repository, Lifecycle,...
+Nexus spreads its features across different products—Repository, Lifecycle, Firewall—while ProGet rolls everything together:...